How to Extract EPUB to HTML with GroupDocs.Parser for Java

 Quick Answers

-What is “how to extract EPUB”?
+What is “extract epub to html”?

 Why use GroupDocs.Parser for Java to convert EPUB to HTML?